 seven tampers on wooden table with white background

-You shouldn’t overlook the basics when it comes to espresso.
 The tampers that come with budget machines are often flimsy and less than ideal.
+Here are some of my favorites.

 Photo of author